lampshade9909/DiamondSetter/README.md

 ## Features

  * An automated control mechanism for upgrading and removing logic contracts
- * Built in safety features (so you don't accidentally overwrite something)
+ * Built in safety (so you don't accidentally overwrite something)
  * Hashes your ds_slot strings